Baharna Books: Celtic Studies

 Marie Heaney, Over Nine Waves: A Book of Irish Legends

 Immensely readable retellings of the major Irish stories of the Mythological cycle, the Ulster Cycle, and the Finn Cycle.
-Click here for information about ordering this book.

 A massive new collection of traditional legends from Ireland, Wales, Brittany, Cornwall, and the Isle of Man, in engaging, readable versions by a noted scholar of Celticism.
-Click here for information about ordering this book.

 Turn-of-the-century retellings of the Mythological cycle and the Finn cycle, by a key figure of the Irish literary renaissance.
 Very flavorful versions, with a lilting and poetical use of language.
 Influential and a bit challenging.
-Click here for information about ordering this book.

 Translations